-CDPR rangers in the Monterey District spend ten percent to 30 percent of their time patrolling for "resource protection" purposes.
+CDPR rangers in the Monterey District spend approximately twenty percent of their time patrolling for "resource protection" purposes.
 Resource protection patrols involve surveying the State Beaches three times daily for recreational activities that may be harming the native plants, animals, and habitats on the State beaches.
 During resource protection patrols, rangers cite and/or otherwise prevent people from undertaking actions which may harm the spineflower, such as camping and walking off-trail.
 The cost to

-49 71 FR 75197 - 75199.
+&lt;sup>55 71 FR 75197 - 75199.